Hydra Node Architecture

 Network

 Network component is responsible for all of the communications related to the off-chain part of the Hydra protocol between hydra-nodes.
 The current implementation is based on the Typed Protocols library which is also at the heart of the Cardano node's networking.
-It's asynchronous by nature and using push based protocol.
-Messages are exchanged between nodes on each event and currently there is no message authentication in place.
-We rely on a fact that we know each peers IP address and a port and trust these messages blindly.
-There are plans on introducing message signing to improve on security properties of the hydra protocol.
+It's asynchronous by nature and is using a push based protocol with a uniform broadcast abstraction.

 Chain Interaction